TrellixVulnTeam/swahilipython_SCMU/Doc/library/stdtypes.rst

 When the right argument is a dictionary (or other mapping type), then the formats in the string *must* include a parenthesised mapping key into that dictionary inserted immediately after the ``'%'`` character.
-The mapping key selects the value to be formatted from the mapping.
+The mapping key selects the value to be formatted kutoka the mapping.
 For example:

    >>> print('%(language)s has %(number)03d quote types.' %
    ...       {'language': "Python", "number": 2})